antoinepryy/formation-ia/formation-ia/modules/module1/cours.md

 ### Articles recommandés
 - "What is AI?" - MIT Technology Review
-- "The State of AI Report 2024" - Nathan Benaich
+- "The State of AI Report 2025" - Nathan Benaich
 - "IA pour les nuls" - Microsoft Learn
+- "Guide pratique de l'IA en entreprise" - McKinsey 2025

 ### Vidéos
 - "But what is a neural network?" - 3Blue1Brown (20 min)